-Over the past three years, the Bureau has increased its work output by utilizing private contractors to augment State career service employees.
+Over the past four years, the Bureau has increased its work output by utilizing private contractors to augment State career service employees.
 To supplement the Bureau's four operational cleanup teams that handle the review and oversight of the cleanup of contaminated sites, two additional contractor teams were hired.
-The contractor teams provide approximately 25 additional professional staff members, including engineers, geologists, and scientists, to implement the preapproval program and oversee cleanup work.
-The cost of the two contractor teams is approximately \$2.5 - 3.5 million per year.
+The contractor teams provide approximately 30 - 35 additional professional staff members, including engineers, geologists, and scientists, to implement the preapproval program and oversee cleanup work.
+The cost of the two contractor teams is \$4 - 5 million per year.
 In addition, the Bureau utilizes private contractors at a cost of approximately \$1.5 million per year to: augment Bureau staff for records handling; scoring and ranking of sites; reimbursement claims support; ability to pay analyses; legal support; and, capital equipment readiness and refurbishment.
 The use of contract staff has allowed the Bureau to dramatically increase its business volume without incurring long-term career service obligations, while more than doubling the number of sites in cleanup.
-As of November 2002, the Bureau had approximately 5,450 active sites.
-Due to a loss of trust fund dollars (\$32 million) the Bureau had to reduce this number.
-As of January 2004, the number of active sites has dropped to 3,609.
+In November 2002, the Bureau had approximately 5,450 active sites.
+Due to a loss of trust fund dollars (\$32 million) and a requirement to conduct unplanned cleanups totaling \$12 million, the Bureau had to reduce this number and by November 2003, the number of active sites had dropped to 3,200.